Depreciation

 The tax law has allowed various methods of depreciation over the years.
 The Tax Reform Act of 1986 changed the Accelerated Cost Recovery System (ACRS) that was used before, to the Modified Accelerated Cost Recovery System (MACRS), which extended the useful life of assets over the ACRS system.
 The MACRS provides accelerated depreciation and eliminates disputes over useful life, salvage value, and depreciation methods.
 The MACRS is the main depreciation method used to deduct the cost of tangible property over its useful life.
 However, useful life and depreciation methods are determined by law, while salvage value is treated as 0.

 Other methods of depreciation include first-year expensing (aka Section 179 expensing) that allows a deduction of the total cost or large portion of it in the tax year when the property was put in service.
-Bonus depreciation for eligible property placed in service before 2018 also allows a deduction of 50% of its cost.
-Both the §179 deduction and bonus depreciation can be claimed for the same property, but the §179 deduction must be subtracted first before calculating the bonus depreciation.
+There is also a special depreciation allowance of 60% for property placed in service in 2024.
+Both the §179 deduction and special depreciation allowance can be claimed for the same property, but the §179 deduction must be subtracted first but before using any other depreciation methods to calculate the special depreciation allowance.
 However, only a §179 deduction or regular depreciation can be claimed for used items.

-Bonus depreciation (aka §168(k) allowance, special depreciation allowance) can be claimed for:
+The special depreciation allowance (aka SDA, §168(k) allowance, bonus depreciation) of 60% or 80% can be claimed for:

-A bonus depreciation of 50% can be claimed on property placed in service before 2018, and can be claimed in addition to any §179 expensing, but the §179 deduction must be subtracted 1st before calculating the bonus depreciation.
+An SDA of 60% can be claimed on property placed in service in 2024 or an SDA of 80% for property placed in service in 2022 or 2023, and can be claimed in addition to any §179 expensing, but the §179 deduction must be subtracted 1st before calculating the SDA.
+Special rules, not covered here, apply to long production period property, noncommercial aircraft, and certain syndicated leasing transactions.

-A taxpayer is not required to use bonus depreciation but the taxpayer must elect out of its use; otherwise, the asset will be treated as if the bonus depreciation had been claimed, thus reducing the adjusted basis of the property.
+A taxpayer is not required to use SDA but the taxpayer must elect out of its use; otherwise, the asset will be treated as if the SDA had been claimed, thus reducing the adjusted basis of the property.
 The opt-out option is made per asset class.
-So, for instance, the taxpayer can opt out on all 3-year property but still claim bonus depreciation for all 5-year property.
+So, for instance, the taxpayer can opt out on all 3-year property but still claim SDA for all 5-year property.

-Unlike §179 expensing, there is no taxable income or investment limitation on the bonus depreciation allowance.
-Another benefit is that no alternative minimum tax adjustment is required on claimed bonus depreciation.
+Unlike §179 expensing, there is no taxable income or investment limitation on the SDA allowance.
+Another benefit is that no alternative minimum tax adjustment is required on claimed SDA.

-Some states do not allow the §179 deduction in calculating state taxes and some also do not allow bonus depreciation.
+Some states do not allow the §179 deduction in calculating state taxes and some also do not allow the special depreciation allowance.

-If profits are forecast to increase in the future, then it may make sense to claim straight-line depreciation over for first-year expensing or bonus depreciation, since it will save more in taxes in later years.
+If profits are forecast to increase, it will be better to claim straight-line depreciation over accelerated depreciation, since it will reduce taxes in later years.

 Property Classes

-The amount of depreciation that can be claimed each year depends on the useful life of the property, as defined in the tax code:
+The depreciation that can be claimed each year depends on the useful life of the property, as defined in the tax code:

 Half-Year and Mid-Quarter Conventions; 40% Rule

-To simplify calculating date intervals for depreciation over several years, the tax code requires the use of conventions that assumes that depreciable property was acquired at specific times of the year.
+To simplify calculating date intervals for depreciation over several years, the tax code requires using conventions that assumes that depreciable property was acquired at specific times of the year.
 The most common convention is the half-year convention, which assumes that the asset is acquired in the middle of the year.
-Hence, for the 1st year and last year, only ½ of the allowable annual depreciation can be deducted.
+Hence, for the 1st year and last year, only 1/2 of the allowable annual depreciation can be deducted.

 If more than 40% of the value of property acquired during the year, other than certain real estate, is placed in service during the last quarter of the year, then a mid-quarter convention applies, where the property acquired during the year are grouped by the quarter in which they were acquired.
 Hence, acquisitions made during the:

-When an asset subject to the mid-quarter convention is disposed of, then the cost recovery is determined from the middle of the quarter to the end of the year.
-To determine whether the mid-quarter convention applies, the value of the property minus any Section 179 deductions and minus any basis attributable to personal use must exceed 40% of the total property acquired during the year.
+When an asset subject to the mid-quarter convention is disposed of, then the cost recovery is determined from the middle of the quarter to year-end.
+To determine whether the mid-quarter convention applies, the property value minus any Section 179 deductions and minus any basis attributable to personal use must exceed 40% of the total property acquired during the year.

 The 40% rule does not apply to the purchase of residential rental property, nonresidential realty, or assets that are placed in service but then disposed of before the end of the tax year.